Chuncheon Songam Sports Town

 Chuncheon Songam Sports Town is a sports complex in Chuncheon, South Korea.
 The former stadium was built in 1980 as Chuncheon Civic Stadium.

 Facilities

+Songam Sports Town has a sports complex that accommodates 25,000 people, an 8,500-seat baseball stadium, 24 indoor and outdoor tennis courts, a Korean archery field with 21 units, and an ice rink and leisure facilities.

 Chuncheon Songam Stadium

 Newly established main stadium was opened in May 2009.
 It is used mostly for football matches.
 The stadium has a capacity for 20,000 spectators.
 It is home ground of Gangwon FC since June 2009.